nikitaf1994/socket_multiple_clients_variations/README.md

 In this programm client send message to server.
 If appear new client server create new process with fork.
 Server can work with several clients.
+TCP and UDP variations.